rubenfiszel/master-thesis/templates/post2.md

 ---
-title: "Master thesis Pt II: A simulation tool for scala with spatial integration: scala-flow"
+title: "[thesis II] A simulation tool for scala with spatial integration: scala-flow"
 author: Ruben Fiszel
 affiliation: Stanford University
 email: ruben.fiszel@epfl.ch
 date: August 2017
 link-citations: true
+header-includes:
+    - \usepackage{minted}
 ---

+### About

-This post is the part II out of III of my master thesis at the [DAWN lab](http://dawn.cs.stanford.edu/), Stanford.
+This post is the part II out of IV of my [master thesis](assets/thesis.pdf) at the [DAWN lab](http://dawn.cs.stanford.edu/), Stanford, under [Prof. Kunle](http://arsenalfc.stanford.edu/kunle) and [Prof. Odersky](http://lampwww.epfl.ch/~odersky/) supervision.
+The central themes of this thesis are sensor fusion and spatial, an hardware accelerator language (Verilog is also one, but tedious).

 This part is about scala-flow, a simulation library with a spatial-lang integration written to ease the prototyping, development and testing of applications that can be represented as data flows with some subpart going through spatial written accelerators.

 ${flow}

+## References